PrideChung/FontAwesomeKit/README.md

 Add `pod 'FontAwesomeKit'` to Podfile to install all icon fonts.

-Or select icon fonts by:
+Or select icon fonts with:

 `pod 'FontAwesomeKit/FontAwesome'`
 `pod 'FontAwesomeKit/FoundationIcons'`